Doctoral Program

 - Meeting the university requirements for graduate enrollment and minimum progress (see below).

-- Receiving official commitment of one faculty member to advise their Ph.D. program by the end of quarter four.
+- Receiving official commitment of one faculty member to advise their Ph.D. program by the end of quarter four (including summer).
 This is recorded on the Ph.D.
 Advisor Commitment form and submitted to the Aero/Astro Student Services Office.

-- Passing the Qualification Examination.
-Ph.D. students must complete this in the second year of graduate study.
+- Passing the Qualifying Examination, Ph.D. students must complete this in the second year of graduate study.
 (Students admitted from the Stanford M.S. program must take the examination in Spring Quarter of year two of their graduate studies.)

 - Participate in research, retain advisor, and sustain satisfactory research progress as determined by advisor.